fasibio/funk_agent/README.md

 funk.searchindex => the eleaticsearch index to log.
 It will generate a index for log and for stats info.  if empty it will use default_(logs|stats)

+funk.log.geodatafromip => is the path at log to the ipaddress where geodata will be inject => something like this .RequestAddr (at the moment only work with flat data on root level)

 funk.log.formatRegex => funk logs json out of the box.
 If your logs have a format other than json (the complete line will be logged to field message) and you want to separate it, you can give the format by regex and decelerate submatches.